Heritage Academy (Columbia, Missouri)

-Heritage Academy is a private, coeducational Christian school in Columbia, Missouri which employs the University-Model approach to education and is certified by the National Association of University-Model Schools (NAUMS).
-The University-Model approach seeks to combine the strengths of the home with professional instruction.
+Heritage Academy is a private, co-educational Christian school in Columbia, Missouri, USA, which employs the University-Model approach to education and is certified by the National Association of University-Model Schools (NAUMS).
+This approach seeks to combine the strengths of the home with professional instruction.
 It also provides a larger community for homeschooled students that would be unavailable to them a purely homeschooling environment.
 Students at Heritage Academy attend classes on campus from one to three days each week.
 On the other days, they complete assignments under the supervision of a parent or parents.

 History

-In 1999, members of a home-schooling co-op called Grace Cottage gathered to discuss the need for a Christian school focused on "parent based education."
-Heritage Academy was soon formed to fulfill this need, and in the fall of 2002, the school began serving twelve families and twenty-two students.
-The name of the school was chosen by the founding families "to express the desire of parents to pass down a godly heritage to their children."
+In 1999, members of a home-schooling co-operative called Grace Cottage gathered to discuss the need for a Christian school focused on "parent based education".
+Heritage Academy was soon formed to fulfill this need and, in fall 2002, the school began serving twelve families and 22 students.
+The name of the school was chosen by the founding families "to express the desire of parents to pass down a godly heritage to their children".
 Heritage received certification from NAUMS in 2005 and accreditation status with COGNIA in June 2021.
-For most of its history, Heritage was housed in Calvary Baptist Church on Ridgeway Avenue in Columbia.
-The school moved to its current location in 2019.
+The school was housed in Calvary Baptist Church on Ridgeway Avenue in Columbia until it moved to its current location in 2019.

 Organization

-Heritage Academy is a K–12 school with a Fall 2010 enrollment of 115.
-Students are grouped into three levels: Primary (K–2), Elementary (3–6), and Secondary (7–12).
+Heritage Academy is a K–12 school with a fall 2010 enrollment of 115.
+Students are grouped into three levels: primary (K–2), elementary (3–6) and secondary (7–12).

 Administration

-The current head of school is Thomas Ragsdell.
+The current head of school is David Currey.